 Momos are common food outside Lhasa, which are Tibetan dumplings with different fillings with meat or vegetables or both.
 For vegetarians you can ask for su momos, which means vegetable filling momos.
 We normally steam or fry them.
-Another common Tibet food is thugpa, a noodle soup with meat or vegetables or both.
+Thugpa is also a common Tibetan food.
+It is a noodle soup with meat or vegetables or both.
 For vegetarians, ask for su thugpa.

 You can also find fried rice of many different kinds with meat or vegetables or both.
 One of which particularly suitable for vegetarians is droma drase, a yummy combination of rice, sweet potato, sugar and butter.